Buying an Arizona Home Rental

-Typically an investment property is going to be 5+ years old, at least, and is rarely going to reflect the latest in style and design for any of the components even for small items like light switches, electrical outlets, towel racks, etc. A big mistake is spending significant money to replace all such components.
+Typically an investment property is going to be 5+ years old and is rarely going to reflect the very latest in style and design.
+A big mistake is spending significant money to replace somewhat dated components.
 If the item is fully functional and not damaged, discolored, etc., leave it.
-For a more extensive discussion of major renovations, click here.

-- to buy “value” – a property of good quality at a reasonable price considering the near-future of the market
+- to buy “value” – a property of good quality at a reasonable price considering the foreseeable future of the market

 - minimize vacancies, both the number and the time between tenants